schwilklab/lab-resources/safety/schwilk-lab-safety-plan.md

 - Notify the Laboratory Manager so spill kit supplies can be replenished.
 - If the spill is over 1 liter the lab is to be evacuated and EH&S called to assist in cleanup.
 - If the spill is of a flammable chemical, regardless of amount the lab is to be evacuated and EH&S notified.
 - Areas where carcinogens, mutagens or teratogens will be worked with, signs must be placed in these area to identify what hazards are present.
-None of our lab protocols use carcinogens mutagens or teratogens.
+NOTE: None of our lab protocols use carcinogens mutagens or teratogens.
 - If teratogens are to be used, females need to be notified so that if alternate work arrangements need to be made.
 - If an accident in the laboratory occurs where someone is injured or property is damaged an incident report is to be filled out within 24 hours and submitted to the DCHO.
 - If there is an accident where medical services are needed call the University Police Department to get medical services in route.